Activating Nuts is worth the effort.

 Now let’s get into why the effort of going through the simple process of activating them will make them that much more a good choice.

 Nuts contain high amounts of phytic acid.
-Phytic acid, also known as phytate is a unique natural substance found in plant
+Phytic acid, also known as phytate is a unique natural substance found in plant seeds, and nuts.
+It serves as the main storage form of phosphorus in the seeds.

 When seeds sprout, phytate is degraded and the resulting phosphorus is released.
 This substance will be used by the young plant helping it to grow.